Log in to evaluate your 2019 APHA Annual Meeting sessions for CE credit

 Note: Not all scientific sessions are awarded contact hour credit.
 Check the Online Program or stop by the CE Booth at the Annual Meeting for the most up to date session status.

-Obtaining CE Credit for CME, CNE, MCHES®/CHES®, CPH
+Obtaining CE Credit for CME, CNE, MCHES®/CHES®, CPH, VET

 Access to the Online CE Evaluation System is generated by payment of the access fee.
 In order to receive a certificate of continuing education credit, an Online Evaluation must be completed for each session or institute attended.
 The CE fee covers all CE contact hour credits for both the Learning Institute courses and the Annual Meeting scientific sessions.
 FYI: APHA is not accredited by individual states to offer CE credits; therefore no state provider numbers are available.
 Meeting registrants are responsible for verifying whether CE credits offered by APHA can be used toward maintenance of their license or certification.

-Registrants can earn continuing education contact hour credits in Health Education (CHES® and MCHES®), Nursing (CNE), Medicine (CME for physicians and non-physicians) and Public Health (CPH) during the Annual Meeting.
-The Continuing Education access fee is $50 for the first discipline and $10 for each additional discipline (Example: CME $50 + CPH $10 = $60 total).
+Registrants can earn continuing education contact hour credits in Health Education (CHES® and MCHES®), Nursing (CNE), Medicine (CME for physicians and non-physicians), Public Health (CPH) and Veterinary (VET) during the Annual Meeting.
+The Continuing Education access fee is $60 for the first discipline and $10 for each additional discipline (Example: CME $60 + CPH $10 = $70 total).
 Payment of the access fee must be made before the close of on-site registration at noon on Nov.
-8, 2017.
+6, 2019.
 No refunds will be given.
 Note: CHES®/MCHES® credits are reported to NCHEC quarterly; therefore, credits from this meeting will be reported Jan.
-15, 2018.
+15, 2020.

-How to obtain CME, CNE, CHES®, MCHES® and CPH credits
+How to obtain CME, CNE, VET, CHES®, MCHES,® CPH credits

 Obtaining Continuing Education Credits for other Disciplines